-JISHA implements practical occupational health training courses targeting on the industrial physicians, upon the request of organizations related and certified by them, it held 13 training courses and there were 1,399 participants in fiscal 2013.
+JISHA implements practical occupational health training courses targeting to the industrial physicians, upon request of organizations related and certified by them, it held 11 training courses and there were 1,138 participants in fiscal 2014.

-6. Distribution of Publications relating to OSH
+6. Distribution of Publications Relating to OSH